SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 As you can see, there are some files that we have prepared for you in the project.
 Under `src/main/resources/static/index.html` we have for example prepared a simple html-based UI file for you.
 Except for the `fabric8/` folder and `index.html`, this matches very well what you would get if you generated an empty project from the [Spring Initializr](https://start.spring.io) web page.
 For the moment you can ignore the content of the `fabric8/` folder (we will discuss this later).

-One this that differs slightly is the `pom.xml`.
+One that differs slightly is the `pom.xml`.
 Please open the and examine it a bit closer (but do not change anything at this time)

-``pom.xml``

 As you review the content, you will notice that there are a lot of **TODO** comments. **Do not remove them!** These comments are used as a marker and without them, you will not be able to finish this scenario.